 If there is a change of structure or formatting inside a segment, memoQWebTrans will show an inline tag:

 To show or hide the tags' full content (name, attributes and their values): On the toolbar, click the show/hide tag content button:

 When you translate the document, you need to copy this formatting to the target cell:

 In the example, the translation of 'views' is 'Ansichten'.
 To copy the tags to this word, place the caret right before the word 'Ansichten', then press F9.
 Then, place the caret right after the word 'Ansichten', and press F9 again.
-(Here, you cannot use the advanced options that you may have been using in the memoQ desktop program.)
+(Here, you cannot use the advanced options available in the memoQ desktop app.)

 There can be several tags next to one another.
 When you press F9, the entire tag sequence is copied.